AMC Matador: NASCAR racing

-Bobby Allison won the non-points Daytona 125 qualifying race on 13 February 1975, and finished second in the Daytona 500 three days later.
+Bobby Allison won the non-points Daytona 125 qualifying race on 13 February 1975 and finished second in the Daytona 500 three days later.
+Allison described, "The AMC Matadors were some of my favorite cars to race.
+Part of the reason I liked them was because they were incredibly popular with the fans."

-An early serial number, pre-production 1974 Matador coupe built by AMC and sent to Penske organization and initially served as a show car.
-The car was owned by Bobby Allison for over 35 years and carries the #12 used while he was driving the AMC under his Bobby Allison Motorsports organization.
+An early serial number, pre-production 1974 Matador coupe, built by AMC and sent to the Penske organization, initially served as a show car.
+Bobby Allison owned the car for over 35 years and it has the No. 12 from his driving for Allison Motorsports in AMC cars.

 Police

 The full-sized AMC Ambassador and the Matador models were available as police car versions from the factory.
 However, the smaller Matador would prove very popular.

 The largest user of Matador patrol cars was the Los Angeles Police Department (LAPD), primarily from 1972 until 1974.
 After extensive testing of the special police models offered by GM, Ford, and Chrysler, the LAPD chose the AMC Matador because they "out-handled and outperformed all the other cars".
 A total of 534 units were purchased in 1972 by the LAPD.
-The LAPD police Matadors included among other special equipment: T-2 can lights, a five-channel Motorola Mocom 70 VHF radio, a Federal PA-20A Interceptor siren, and a "Hot Sheet Desk" with a Roster gooseneck lamp.
+The LAPD police Matadors included, among other special equipment: T-2 can lights, a five-channel Motorola Mocom 70 VHF radio, a Federal PA-20A Interceptor siren, and a "Hot Sheet Desk" with a Roster gooseneck lamp.

-Matador sedans and station wagons were also used by other agencies, including the Los Angeles Sheriffs Department, and the Los Angeles Fire Department.
+Matador sedans and station wagons were also used by other agencies, including the Los Angeles Sheriffs Department and the Los Angeles Fire Department.
 The 1974 models would be the last year for the LAPD's purchase of the Matador.
-The second-generation longer-nosed restyle and the 5 mph-mile bumpers added weight that affected handling and performance.
+The second-generation longer-nosed restyle and the 5 mph bumpers added weight, affecting handling and performance.
 Moreover, after 1976, AMC "let the police car business go as it causes too many problems".

 The states of Georgia and Alabama obtained 285 Matador police cars in 1972, with 31 of them used as "plain wrappers" (unmarked cars).
 Matadors were used by many other law enforcement and government agencies across the U.S. and Canada, as well as by military police units.
 Some remained in service until the mid-1980s.

-While the horsepower ratings of V8 engines went down for many domestic sedans, AMC's 401 CID V8 out-powered most other police vehicles.
+While the horsepower ratings of V8 engines declined for many domestic sedans, AMC's 401 CID V8 out-powered most other police vehicles.
 Tests of the 1972 AMC Javelin pony car and Matador sedan equipped with the 401 V8s resulted in both running the quarter-mile dragstrip in the 14.7-second range.
 0 to 60 mph times were within 7 seconds, comparable to a 2006 Dodge Charger Police Package.
 The top speed was about 125 mph, which took 43 seconds, much faster than the previously used Plymouth Satellites.

 The high-performance 401 CID V8 was last available in 1975, exclusively for fleet- and police-ordered sedans.